TupleType/awesome-cicd-attacks/README.md

 - [Hacking GitHub AWS integrations again](https://dagrz.com/writing/aws-security/hacking-github-aws-oidc/) - Attacking misconfigured pipelines that use OIDC.
 - [How I hacked into Google's internal corporate assets](https://observationsinsecurity.com/2024/04/25/how-i-hacked-into-googles-internal-corporate-assets/) - More ways to find dependencies in code for Dependency Confusion.
 - [How to completely own an airline in 3 easy steps](https://maia.crimew.gay/posts/how-to-hack-an-airline/) - Misconfigured CI system accessible from the internet.
+- [How We Hacked a Software Supply Chain for $50K](https://www.landh.tech/blog/20250211-hack-supply-chain-for-50k/) - Scraped JavaScript files front-end of the target and used ASTs to identify import/require statements which lead to discovering a public contaier with NPM credentials.
 - [Introducing MavenGate: a supply chain attack method for Java and Android applications](https://blog.oversecured.com/Introducing-MavenGate-a-supply-chain-attack-method-for-Java-and-Android-applications/) - Many public and popular libraries that have long been abandoned are still being used in huge projects.
 Access to projects can be hijacked through domain name purchases.
 - [Keeping your GitHub Actions and workflows secure Part 1: Preventing pwn requests](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/) - Combining pull_request_target workflow trigger with an explicit checkout of an untrusted PR may lead to repository compromise.
 - [Keeping your GitHub Actions and workflows secure Part 2: Untrusted input](https://securitylab.github.com/research/github-actions-untrusted-input/) - GitHub Actions command injection.